heroiclabs/nakama-docs/docs/runtime-code-basics.md

 # Basics

 The server integrates the <a href="https://www.lua.org/manual/5.1/manual.html" target="\_blank">Lua programming language</a> as a fast embedded code runtime.
+Alternately, you may also write the custom logic as go modules, compile them as a plugin and provide it as a parameter when the server is started.
+For details on how to compile your runtime code in go, please refer instructions [here](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).

 It is useful to run custom logic which isn’t running on the device or browser.
 The code you deploy with the server can be used immediately by clients so you can change behavior on the fly and add new features faster.

 You should use server-side code when you want to set rules around various features like how many [friends](social-friends.md) a user may have or how many [groups](social-groups-clans.md) can be joined.
 It can be used to run authoritative logic or perform validation checks as well as integrate with other services over HTTPS.

 ## Load modules

+### Go modules

+For instructions on how to load runtime modules written in go, you need to follow the instructions [here](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).

+### Lua modules

 You can create a Lua file wherever you like on the filesystem as long as the server knows where to scan for the folder which contains your code.